 The following items are NOT eligible for funding:

-- Passport/visa application fees, insurance, book or equipment purchases, shipping expenses, gifts, research assistants, translation costs, photocopying expenses or supplies, and survey costs.
+- Passport/visa application fees, insurance, book or equipment purchases, shipping expenses, gifts, research assistants, translation costs, photocopying expenses or supplies, COVID tests, and survey costs.

 - Tuition or class fees of any kind, or any other expenses associated with participation in summer classes, institutes, or related activities.